brentstone/cmsgemos/.github/CONTRIBUTING.md

 #### Issue and Pull Request Labels
 There are several labels used to track issues.
 Unfortunately, due to the way that github is set up, general users are not able to add these labels.
-As such, they are outlined here, and when creating an issue or pull request, should be referenced in the title so that the maintainers can apply the appropriate label easily.
+As such, they are outlined here, and when creating an issue or pull request, should be referenced in the title so that the maintainers (or bot) can apply the appropriate label easily.

 | Label name | `cms-gem-daq-project/cmsgemos` :mag_right: | `cms-gem-daq-project` :mag_right: | Description |
 | ---------- |:------------------------------------------ |:--------------------------------- |:----------- |